 Research Tech position in moderate sized, highly dynamic and productive research lab working in immunity to human parasitic infections using primarily mouse models.
-Specific duties will vary with project but may include maintenance of cultured cells and parasites, performance of in vitro and in vivo tests for effectiveness of anti-parasite drugs, plasmid construction, CRISPR screening and immunological assays (Luminex, Flow Cytometry).
-Many opportunities for developing a diverse skill set and for gaining experience in designing and executing research experiments and protocols.
+Specific duties will vary with project but may include maintenance of cultured cells and parasites, performance of in vitro and in vivo tests for effectiveness of anti-parasite drugs, plasmid construction, CRISPR screening, immunological assays (Luminex, Flow Cytometry) tissue preparation and microscopy.
+Many opportunities will exist for developing a diverse skill set and for gaining experience and independence in designing and executing research experiments and protocols.
 Successful candidate will be able to prioritize work duties and manage details of experiment execution.
-Successful applicant must be willing to work with mice and human pathogens.
+Successful applicant will be willing to work with mice and human pathogens.

 Program Coordinator II (Posting # S01588P)